xen-42/ow-jam-5-a/README.md

 [Under A Radio Moon](https://outerwildsmods.com/mods/underaradiomoon/) by Etherpod, ditzy, harperlr, and Ernest.

-[Cosmic Curators](https://outerwildsmods.com/mods/thecosmiccurators/) by The Signal Jammers (Echatsum, Anonymous, and pikpik).
+[Cosmic Curators](https://outerwildsmods.com/mods/thecosmiccurators/) by The Signal Jammers (Echatsum, Anonymous, pikpik, Repcon, and c0a Rex).

 [Scale of the Universe](https://outerwildsmods.com/mods/scaleoftheuniverse/) by Trifid.